What do you need to know about EEA Applications?

 EEA Applications for Registration and Permanent Residence are applications we handle.

-EEA Applications are necessary in order to help ensure benefits only go to those who are genuinely working, a minimum earnings threshold will be introduced as part of the government’s long-term plan to cap welfare and reduce immigration so our economy delivers for people who actively contribute and want to work hard and play by the rules.
+EEA Applications are necessary in order to help ensure benefits only go to those who are genuinely working.
+A minimum earnings threshold will be introduced as part of the government’s long-term plan to cap welfare and reduce immigration.
+This is so our economy delivers for people who actively contribute and want to work hard and play by the rules.

 Work and Pensions Secretary Iain Duncan Smith said: